CubicMelon/terumet/README.md

 This mod depends on:
 * default
 * bucket
+* screwdriver

-Both mods should normally be already included if playing the default Minetest subgame.
+All above mods should normally be included already if playing the default Minetest subgame.

 Additonal **optional** support for:
 * unified_inventory